Logo

 Drew Barrymore launched a women's fashion line in fall 2017 in conjunction with Amazon.

-Drew Barrymore was engaged to Jamie Walters from 1992 to 1993.
+Drew Barrymore, then-17, was in a relationship with 23-year-old Jamie Walters from 1992 to 1993.

-In 2002, Drew Barrymore began dating The Strokes drummer Fabrizio Moretti shortly after they met at a concert.
+In 2002, Drew Barrymore began dating the Strokes drummer Fabrizio Moretti shortly after they met at a concert.

 Drew Barrymore began dating Justin Long, but they broke up in July 2008.